 - Nix inspects the

-string in each app and determines that it needs to build a new package. - Nix builds the package and all of its dependencies and stores the
+programstring in each app and determines that it needs to build a new package. - Nix builds the package and all of its dependencies and stores the

 results in the local Nix store (by default under

-). - Once the package has been built, Nix can run it directly from the
+/nix/store). - Once the package has been built, Nix can run it directly from the

 local store.
 In this case, the

-.
+runmepackage may end up in a location likenix/store/khid71caxbq4g8dhfln8rihyclmrz7c3-runme.
 But the installation process happens seamlessly and without any user input.

-This multi-step process accounts for why the first nix run
+This multi-step process accounts for why the first nix run invocation usually

 takes a while but is near-instantaneous on future runs.
-If you opt to use nix run
+If you opt to use nix run for running packages—instead of installing them using nix profile install or Home Manager or

 some other means—you should take this potential time lag into account.